jakujobi/Ada_Compiler_Construction/A1 - Lexical Analyzer/A1 - Lexical Analyzer.md

 - Upload the zip file to the appropriate **D2L Dropbox** on or before the due date.

 ---
-Do not report
+- Do not report
 	- space
 	- tabs
 	- comments

 - the identifiers are 17 character long, not by more than 17
+	-  if they are, give an error, except for literal strings
+- The end of file is saved as eoft or end of file token

 ---